 The men and women of the United States Naval Academy have committed themselves to the service of our nation.
-During their four years in Annapolis, the midshipmen demonstrate their willingness to give by taking part in several community service events.
+During their four years in Annapolis, the Midshipmen demonstrate their willingness to give by taking part in several community service events.

 From outreach opportunities such as autograph sessions following athletic events, to working with underprivileged youths, the student-athletes at Navy give back to the area they call home during their college years.
 If you are interested in this program, please call Sports Information Director Scott Strasemeier at 410-293-8775 for more information.

-The following are a few examples of community service opportunities performed by the men and women of Navy athletics during the 2011-12 academic year.
+The following are a few examples of community service opportunities performed by the men and women of Navy athletics during the 2013-14 academic year.

-The team also helped out at a winter basketball clinic on Saturday mornings at Naval Support Activity Annapolis.
-Each Saturday, three or four team members would participate with local youth in the program, teaching the fundamentals of the game.
+The team also helped out at a winter basketball clinic at Naval Support Activity Annapolis.
+Team members participated with local youth in the program, teaching the fundamentals of the game.

 Head coach Carin Gabarra and members of the women's soccer team participated in the American Red Cross' "Holiday Mail for Heroes" program in December.
 The event was organized through the Athletes for Hope organization, of which Gabarra is a member.
 The team traveled to the Annapolis Boys & Girls Club where it assisted area youth in writing and decorating over 50 holiday cards to mail to active-duty servicemen and women stationed around the world.

-The squash team invited members of the Baltimore SquashWise program to the Naval Academy to promote the value of classroom and physical education.
+The squash team invited members of the Baltimore Squash Wise program to the Naval Academy to promote the value of classroom and physical education.
 Student-athletes from Navy and the Baltimore-based program interacted in a two-hour practice event where the youth learned how the Navy squash team runs its practices on a daily basis, while the two groups participated in abdominal exercises, stretching, squash drills, movement exercises and competitive play.
 While a good chunk of the day was spent on the squash courts, the midshipmen also answered questions about their experiences at the Academy, including the benefits of a great education.

-TRACK & FIELD, MEN'S
+MEN'S TRACK & FIELD